samirdev2019/my_blog/README.md

 it need to configure your SMTP in the php.ini file

 ### TODO
-this project will needs somme add foctionalies in the future like as :
+this project will needs somme add foctionalities in the future like as :
 * using the categories for posts
 * add the pagination
 * add a filter for looking posts by author, date or title